 - Nicotine is a serious drug and greatly impedes your health and skin healing

 - Smoking before or after surgery is a definite NO NO and greatly increases your surgery risks from any form of Plastic Surgery

 - Prepare for surgery with recommendations of supplements or skin treatments (ranging from Probiotics if recommended, to Healite II or skin-needling for increasing skin circulation)

 - Have realistic expectations about what a Tummy Tuck can do – don’t resort to an Abdominoplasty as a weight loss measure; but as a belly-area skin reduction and body and waistline contouring operation.

-Too heavy to have a Tummy Tuck or Liposuction?
+What is an Ideal Weight for a Tummy Tuck – Too heavy to have a Tummy Tuck or Liposuction?

 Candidate Criteria that helps you get a better result

 - If your skin is very loose, you are not likely to be a good candidate for liposuction surgery on its own.

 - Instead, you are likely to require a Tummy Tuck or alternative skin reduction procedure such as a Body Lift with additional contouring.